ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

 customer-couchdb-couchdb-0                         2/2       Running     2          2m
 inventory-b4d69bddc-sj6dw                          1/1       Running     0          2m
 inventory-mysql-7d84694976-7msjt                   1/1       Running     0          2m
-inventory-mysql-test                               0/1       Error       0          2m
 orders-847c77d5ff-zdk9s                            1/1       Running     0          2m
 web-65d9fbc79-5lwdd                                1/1       Running     0          2m
 ```

-**NOTE:** Ignore all of the `*-test` pods as those are not relevant to the application.

 Now that all of the pods are available, it's time to expose the web service outside the OpenShift cluster in order to access the web application through a web browser.